pyeventsourcing/eventsourcing/docs/topics/examples/dcb-enrolment-introduction.rst

 We will define and validate a test case and an interface for the course subscriptions challenge.
-Over the next few pages, we will explore the basic objects and methods described in the "dynamic consistency boundaries" specification, and then look at some higher-level styles for DCB.
+Over the next few pages, we will explore the basic objects and methods described in the "dynamic consistency boundaries" specification, and then look at some higher-level styles for Dcb.
 Alongside these developments, we will also present an assessment of successively better support for the technical challenge of implementing a DCB event store.